 It was the task of a jury of ordinary men and women to decide whether they entertained a reasonable doubt as to the guilt of Cardinal Pell.
 In the first trial, the jurors could not agree.
 In the second trial, they decided unanimously that Pell was guilty.
 On appeal, the conviction was upheld.
 After a further appeal, the judges of the High Court overruled the lower courts on the grounds that the test of reasonable doubt had not been properly applied.

-Pell’s current good fortune is likely to make clerical hierarchs everywhere feel better about themselves, especially if they are hit by cases of sexual abuse.
-The real scandal, the betrayal by the Church of vulnerable persons to protect the privileges of a clerical caste, may well lose some of its urgency.
+Pell’s current good fortune is likely to make clerical hierarchs everywhere feel better about themselves, especially if they are dealing with cases of sexual abuse.
+The real scandal, the ongoing betrayal by the Church of vulnerable persons to protect the privileges of a clerical caste, may well lose some of its urgency.

 The jurors in Melbourne may have been aware of Pell’s appearances some years earlier before the Royal Commission established to investigate sexual abuse.
 Asked whether he believed that the Church should take the blame for the abuse committed by its priests, Pell demurred.
 “If the truck driver picks up some lady and then molests her,” he stated, “I don’t think it’s appropriate, because it is contrary to the policy, for the ownership, the leadership of that company to be held responsible.”

 Jurors are ordinary citizens.
 They bring common sense to bear on abstract legal constructs.
-It is not likely that the jurors in Melbourne thought about acts of sexual abuse by clerics in terms of ‘policy.’
+It is not likely that the jurors in Melbourne were minded to look on acts of sexual abuse by clerics as a question of ‘policy.’
 The shocking violation of abuse, and the lifelong suffering such violation entails, would have been very present to them in their deliberations.

 Among Pell’s jurors were family men and women.
-From the publicity surrounding the Royal Commission, they would have heard of Fr.
+From the publicity surrounding the Royal Commission, they would have known, as all Australia did, of the utterly vile Fr.
 Peter Searson.

 In 1986, the Archdiocese of Melbourne had been petitioned by a group of fifty families to remove Searson from Doveton parish and the parish school, because they were disgusted at the treatment meted out by him to their children.
-At a public meeting, the petition was handed over to the responsible bishop, George Pell.
-Many of the school’s teachers rowed in behind the families.
-Pell did not.
-The Archdiocese ignored the petition, and Searson began a programme of intimidation against those families and teachers who had spoken out against him.
+The petition was ignored.
+Searson began a programme of intimidation against those families and teachers who had spoken out against him.
 Even when the headmaster at Doveton resigned in protest, the Archdiocese did nothing.
-Searson, an habitual sexual predator, who also liked to kill animals in front of children, was not removed from the ministry until 1997.
+Searson was a prolific sexual predator and sadist.
+He gave sex education classes on an individual basis during which the physical molestation of children was a regular occurence.
+He carried a gun, and took pleasure in using it to frighten children.
+He liked to torture and kill animals with children watching.
+Searson’s career as an abuser had begun in the 1950s.
+He was not removed from the ministry until 1997.

 By no sane reckoning can the ‘leadership of the company’ be absolved of responsibility in such a case.